 Tags: trick, Windows 7

 - how to reduce font size in windows 7

-- reducing font size windows 7
+- reduce font size on windows 7 professional

 - How to Change and Use Timezone (Tzutil) in Windows 7

 - Enhance the Security of your Login Password in Windows 7

 - How to Activate Hardware Acceleration and WebGL in Opera 12